secretstartups/handbook/infrastructure/product-management/index.html.md

 - [Outreach to GitLab.com customers](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/37444)
 - [Driving cost efficiences across stages](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/8422)

 To request assistance from the Infrastructure Product Manager, add the `infrapm` label to an issue.
-For GitLab.com customer requests, use the [GitLab.com feature request template](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/blob/gitlab-com-feature-request-template/.gitlab/issue_templates/request-gitlab-com) so that we can gather the necessary opportunity size data for prioritization purposes.
+For customer requests related to the availability, reliability, performance, security, and scalability of GitLab.com, use the [GitLab.com feature request template](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/blob/gitlab-com-feature-request-template/.gitlab/issue_templates/request-gitlab-com) so that we can gather the necessary opportunity size data for prioritization purposes.

 For general requests, use the [Infrastructure PM Slack Channel](https://gitlab.slack.com/archives/infra-product).